In honor of the Outlander Season 4 premiere, I made a Southern Brown Sugar Pie to share with my friends at the watch party. Droughtlander is over!

 - 1/2 tsp salt

-- 2 9-inch pie crusts or 1 9-inch deep dish pie crust (I like my all-butter pie crust recipe, but you can use a homemade or store-bought shell, your choice)
+- 2 9-inch pie crusts or 1 9-inch deep dish pie crust, see Note

-- Optional: fresh whipped cream or ice cream
+- fresh whipped cream or vanilla ice cream, optional

 - Preheat the oven to 350°F.